ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.influxdb/README.md

 ```
 - Restart service: ``` service influxdb restart ```

-## Installation of Grafana
+## Installation of Grafana (Charting Tool)
 There is additional charting tool for InfluxDB - Grafana.
 It must be installed additionally.

-Try to install a current v3.x version of Grafana because InfluxDB support is enhanced there in comparism to v2.x
+Install a current version of Grafana 3.x+ because InfluxDB support is enhanced there in comparism to earlier Grafana versions.

 Under debian you can install it as described at http://docs.grafana.org/installation/debian/ .
 For ARM platforms your can check vor v3.x at https://github.com/fg2it/grafana-on-raspberry.